chromoxdor/easyfetch/README.md

 4. Select the "Filesystem->File browser" button.

-5. Press the "Upload" button.
+5. Click the "Upload" button.

-6. Press the "Browse..." button and select the fetch.html file.
+6. Click the "Browse..." button and select the fetch.html file.

-7. Press the "Upload" button.
+7. Click the "Upload" button.

 8. Repeat steps 4-7 for the custom esp.css file if you want a custom css (e.g. darkmode).
 - the file can be downloaded from here: https://github.com/chromoxdor/espeasy_custom-css